top of page

 Out of the Depths website image 092025.jpg

 !947 - War is over.
 One man is on a mission to retrieve his art collection stolen by the Nazis.
 A war-damaged soldier makes a shocking discovery and a gallery owner longs for news of his missing daughter.
-Later, fates collide in Moscow.
+Later, their fates collide in Moscow.

 GALLERY